dagmarakorta/rails-simple-airbnb/README.md

 # Rails learning progress

-ℹ️ This project's purpouse is to learn and practice the use of **Ruby on Rails**.
+ℹ️ This project's purpose is to learn and practice the use of **Ruby on Rails**.
 This very simple project is a marketplace like application.
 It allows to create a flat, adding it's photo and description and displays all available flats on the index page.
 It also allows to edit a chosen flat and delete it.